Convergence theorems on multi-dimensional homogeneous quantum walks: Abstract

 \section{Abstract}

 We propose a general framework for quantum walks on $d$-dimensional spaces.
 We investigate asymptotic behavior of these walks.
-Among them, existence of limit distribution of homogeneous walks is proved.
-In this theorem, the support of the initial unit vector is not necessarily finite.
-We also pay attention on $1$-cocycles.
-For homogeneous walks, convergence of averages of $1$-cocycles associated to the position observable is also proved.
+We prove that every homogeneous walks with finite degree of freedom has limit distribution.
+This theorem can also be applied to every crystal lattice.
+In this theorem, it is not necessary to assume that the support of the initial unit vector is finite.
+We also pay attention on $1$-cocycles, which is related to Heisenberg representation of time evolution of observables.
+For homogeneous walks with finite degree of freedom, convergence of averages of $1$-cocycles associated to the position observable is also proved.